cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/authentication.md

 ## JWT provider tokens (using an API key)

-Alternatively, if you registered your integration with publiq before or in the beginning of 2023 you will have received an API key instead of an client id and secret.
+Alternatively, if you registered your integration with publiq before or in the beginning of 2023 you will have received an API key instead of a client id and secret.

 With an API key, you can only request a user access token, and this can only be done by following a proprietary flow on the UiTdatabank JWT provider.